 - 1 cup Milk (you can use soy, almond, etc.)

 - Sticks (optional)

-Now place the hot dogs onto sticks, or cut into bite sized pieces.
-I cut my hot dogs in half to make kid sized corn dogs.
-Really, it is up to you.
+- Now place the hot dogs onto sticks, or cut into bite sized pieces.
+I cut my hot dogs in half to make kid-sized corn dogs.
+It is up to you.

-Makes enough batter for 1 package of Hot Dogs.
+Makes enough batter for one package of Hot Dogs.

 Check out the Ketchup covered face in the background!
 I think she wants another! 🙂